elixir-workflow-workshop/2021/index.md

+---
+layout: page
+title: Home
+---

 ## ELIXIR Reproducible Research Workshop: Bioinformatics Workflow Management 2021
 ## Monday 29th November - Wednesday 1st December 2021

-## This event will be live streamed on twitch: https://www.twitch.tv/elixir_workshops/
+**This event will be live streamed on twitch: https://www.twitch.tv/elixir_workshops/**

 Reproducibility is a cornerstone of good scientific practice.
 Thanks to funding provided by ELIXIR Training Platform Task 2, we have brought together the biggest names in bioinformatics workflow management for a 3 day practical workshop.
 We have presentations from the development teams of CWL, Snakemake, Nextflow, nf-core and more.
 If you want to learn more about the workflow management concepts that will be addressed in this workshop, check out these articles:
  - [Workflow systems turn raw data into scientific knowledge](https://doi.org/10.1038/d41586-019-02619-z)